FreeAllegiance/Allegiance/README.md

 # Installation

-Download and install the lastest "Visual Studio Community Edition" : https://www.visualstudio.com/downloads/
+Download and install the latest "Visual Studio Community Edition" : https://www.visualstudio.com/downloads/

 Download and install the latest Microsoft DirectX SDK (jun 2010): https://www.microsoft.com/en-us/download/details.aspx?id=6812 (if you don't want to install it, just extract the DirectX `include` and `lib` folders somewhere and set the environment variable `DXSDK_DIR` to their parent directory)